DDynamic-Evolution/radegastLinux/README.md

 ## Getting started

-Radegast is a virtual world client compatible with Second Life and OpenSimulator.
+Radegast Veles is a virtual world client compatible with Second Life and OpenSimulator.
 Its main purpose is to provide an alternative client to Linden Lab derived virtual world viewers.
 There is a strong focus on accessability and non-3D interaction.